unb-faas/orama/README.md

   - (required) BACKEND_URL=http://`[IP ADDRESS]`:3001/backend/api/v1
   - (required) KAFKA_URL=`[IP ADDRESS]`:9092
   - (required) WORKER_NAME=`[a name for your worker, for example: default]`
-- Execute: `docker-compose -f docker-compose-worker.yaml up -d`
+- Execute: `docker compose -f docker-compose-worker.yaml up -d`

 * The worker should appears in the workers list in the Orama interface.